talosh/flameMenuSG/README.md

 No releases has been made yet.
 Lighteight publishing backend should be brought to basic functionality and all parts combined in one singe file to become a first release.
-The current plan is to complete it before Dec 13 2019.

 NOTE: Refreshing custom menus in flame is currently limited to "refresh pyton hooks".
 This mean it is going to reload all pythong hooks currently enabled and it may slow down